Facts and Figures

 - Other UC entities, nationwide academic institutions, philanthropic foundations and individuals

 Innovative UC Davis interprofessional education gives the health care workforce of tomorrow the skills and values needed to lead change and improve health for all.
 Selected highlights:

 - U.S. News & World Report consistently ranks UC Davis School of Medicine among the best in the country for primary care and research.

 - U.S. News & World Report also ranks the Betty Irene More School of Nursing at UC Davis among the nation's best for master's-degree nursing programs.

 - Faculty, alumni and community mentors prepare tomorrow's primary care physicians to help the underserved through special programs and tailored educational tracks such as Rural-PRIME, SJV-PRIME, TEACH-MS, Prep Médico and ACE-PC.
 ACE-PC and Prep Medico are partnerships with The Permanente Medical Group.

 - For more than 40 years, UC Davis students have volunteered hundreds of hours a year in free community clinics delivering care for underserved populations.

 - The Center for Health and Technology provides medical and nursing students, clinicians and health professionals a broad spectrum of opportunities for leading-edge telehealth practice, simulation education and distance learning access.

 UC Davis Medical Center is a nationally renowned academic medical center where clinical practice, teaching and research converge to advance health.
 Selected highlights:

 - UC Davis Medical Center operates the only level 1 trauma center for both adult and pediatric emergencies in inland Northern California.

-- U.S. News & World Report ranked UC Davis Medical Center among the nation’s best in 11 medical specialties and the top-ranking hospital in the Sacramento metro area for 2017-18.
+- U.S. News & World Report ranked UC Davis Medical Center among the nation's best in 11 specialties and the top-ranking hospital in the Sacramento area for 2018-19.

-- All UC Davis Medical Group primary care clinics are recognized by the National Committee for Quality Assurance as Patient-Centered Medical Homes, a designation that rewards primary care providers for quality, efficiency and innovation.
+- All UC Davis Health primary care clinics are recognized by the National Committee for Quality Assurance as Patient-Centered Medical Homes, a designation that rewards primary care providers for quality, efficiency and innovation.